-Despite being one of the most popular Christmas songs in Canada, this song has been absent from any official Bryan Adams release.
-It is featured on several Christmas compilations albums though, along with its B-side “Reggae Christmas.”
+Despite being one of the most popular Christmas songs in Adams’ home country of Canada, this song was absent from any official Bryan Adams release until finally being included on his 2019 Christmas EP.

 05 Jon Bon Jovi – “Please Come Home for Christmas”

 Originally penned in 1960, Jon Bon Jovi covered this song on the 1992 album, A Very Special Christmas 2, accompanied by a music video that featured supermodel Cindy Crawford.
 The song was also previously covered by the Eagles in 1978 and was the first Eagles song to feature Timothy B. Schmit on bass.

 In 1977, the Kinks released this commentary on class warfare, all wrapped up in a festive package.
 It’s the tale of a department store “Father Christmas” who is beaten up by a gang of poor kids who demand money instead of toys, as toys are impractical.
 They instead ask that the toys be given “to the little rich boys.”

 03 Band Aid – “Do They Know It’s Christmas?”

 In 1984, Bob Geldof and Midge Ure corralled many of Ireland’s and Britain’s rock elite to come together and record this Christmas song they penned to aid Ethiopian famine relief.
 The one-time-only supergroup was comprised of Bono, Phil Collins, Simon Le Bon, Boy George, Sting, George Michael and many others.
 The song was a massive hit and sold over 12 million copies, raising £8 million pounds, equivalent to about $11.5 million dollars.
 It also was the impetus for Live Aid the following year.